 | 256 | 16.00x of rank 16 | Expensive diagnostic, not an assumed improvement |

 Use a held-out task set and a regression set for capabilities you need to retain.
-A rank that lowers training loss while degrading general behavior is not a better adapter.
+A rank that lowers training loss while degrading general behavior isn't a better adapter.

 1reference_rank = 16